 Corn is harvestable approximately three weeks after the feathery tassels grow out if the peaks of the plants.
 If you want to extend your harvest, consider staggering your planting times in different patches of the garden.
 You can tell that your corn is nice and ripe when succulent milky juice fills the kernels, and the silky part of the ears has turned light brown in hue.

-Pick corn early in the morning or in the coolness of the evening.
+The best time to start picking corn is early in the morning or in the coolness of the evening.
 To harvest, hold the stalk just below the ear and twist the tip of the ear of corn until it breaks off the stalk.
-Cook your corn when it is as fresh as possible or store it in the refrigerator until you are ready to enjoy
+Cook your corn when it is as fresh as possible or store it in the refrigerator until you are ready to enjoy.

 Now that you are well equipped on how to plant corn, get started by finding Kellogg Organic Products near you today!